Blending Your Hair And Extensions Just Got Easier

-With the variety of roller sets and flexi rods in numerous styles, sizes, and materials, the options are endless.
+With the variety of roller sets (Check out this article: roller set natural hair) and flexi rods in numerous styles, sizes, and materials, the options are endless.
 Unless your hair is naturally curly and your clip-ins are not (remember what we mentioned about ease earlier?), install your clip-ins and lightly spritz your hair.

 Choose your roller style and size and take small sections of hair, which contains both your colored hair and the non-colored clip-in, and begin to roll the hair over the rollers.
 Repeat this process all over your hair.
 From here, you can air dry your hair or sit underneath a hooded dryer to speed up the process.

 Once your hair is completely dry, carefully unroll each set.
 Primp and fluff each curl until your liking.